 80/20 rules: It states that 80 percent of your income derives from 20 percent of your clients

 Normal Distribution is one of the most important and commonly used distributions in statistics.
 Usually known as the Bell Curve or Gaussian curve, Normal Distributions, measure how much values can vary in their means and in their standard deviations.

 A/B testing is the statistical theory testing for randomized research with two variables A and B. It is also called as the split testing.
 It is an analytical method that evaluates population parameters based on sample statistics.
 This test associates two web pages by displaying two variants A and B, to a similar number of visitors, and the variant that gives improved conversion rate wins.
 The goal of A/B Testing is to find out if there are any changes to the web page.

 36) What is the statistical power of sensitivity?

 The statistical power of sensitivity is used to authenticate the precision of a classifier.
 This classifier can be any of the Logistic Regression, Support Vector Machine, Random Forest, etc.

 Sensitivity is the ratio of Forecasted True Events to Total Events.
 True Events are the events that are actually true and the model also forecasts them as true.

 37) Explain the term Alternative Hypothesis.

-	To explain the term Alternative Hypothesis, you should know what the

-	Null Hypothesis is.
-Null Hypothesis is a statistical phenomenon that is

-	used to test for probable denial under the statement that result of

-	chance would be true.
+To explain the term Alternative Hypothesis, you should know what the Null Hypothesis is.
+Null Hypothesis is a statistical phenomenon that is used to test for probable denial under the statement that the result of chance would be true.

-	38) State the difference between univariate, bivariate and multivariate
+38) State the difference between univariate, bivariate and multivariate analysis.

-	analysis.